ppy/osu-wiki/news/2022/2022-10-06-results-triangles.md

 ### Runner-up winner

 Veteran winners from our previous team-based mapping contest [A Labour of Love](/wiki/Contests/A_Labour_of_Love_Contest) made a return this year with [**the most artsy submission around**](https://osu.ppy.sh/beatmapsets/1841845)!
-Created by [Altai](https://osu.ppy.sh/users/5745865), [DeviousPanda](https://osu.ppy.sh/users/4966334), [Mao](https://osu.ppy.sh/users/2204515), [Noffy](https://osu.ppy.sh/users/1541323) and [TheDuckMask](https://osu.ppy.sh/users/7405768), this submission came super close to the winning spot in all categories, ultimately making it the **overall runner-up** in the contest!
+Created by ::Altai::{ user-id=5745865 }, [DeviousPanda](https://osu.ppy.sh/users/4966334), ::Mao::{ user-id=2204515 }, [Noffy](https://osu.ppy.sh/users/1541323) and ::TheDuckMask::{ user-id=7405768 }, this submission came super close to the winning spot in all categories, ultimately making it the **overall runner-up** in the contest!

 ![Overall runner-up](/wiki/shared/news/2022-10-04-results-triangles/runnerup.jpg)

 [![submission preview](/wiki/shared/news/2022-10-04-results-triangles/runneruppreview.png)](https://osu.ppy.sh/beatmapsets/1841845)

-Tackling the challenge of a <1MB storyboard led many teams to use minimalistic vector styles, but [Noffy](https://osu.ppy.sh/users/1541323) and [TheDuckMask](https://osu.ppy.sh/users/7405768) took the challenge in a completely different direction — they drew a story uniting all of osu!'s mascots (including the new mascot *DJ peppy*), all with original artwork drawn by the two artists.
+Tackling the challenge of a <1MB storyboard led many teams to use minimalistic vector styles, but ::Noffy::{ user-id=1541323 } and [TheDuckMask](https://osu.ppy.sh/users/7405768) took the challenge in a completely different direction — they drew a story uniting all of osu!'s mascots (including the new mascot *DJ peppy*), all with original artwork drawn by the two artists.

 The map itself is on another level too!
-Quoting [Mismagius](https://osu.ppy.sh/users/19048) during the results stream, "you can *feel* DeviousPanda in this map", which can only be taken as a compliment.
+Quoting ::Mismagius::{ user-id=19048 } during the results stream, "you can *feel* DeviousPanda in this map", which can only be taken as a compliment.
 The map is outstandingly well designed and takes some experimental liberties throughout the whole mapset, lending to a fresh experience all around.

 Everyone in this team has earned the **Overall runner-up** profile badge!